helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 This HIP proposes to select a valid witness from the ones arriving in a time window of MAX_WITNESS_WAIT_WINDOW_MS starting from the first received witness by the Oracle.

-The MAX_WITNESS_WAIT_WINDOWS_MS parameter will be initially set to 200ms and could be later adjusted from 100ms to 300ms by Helium Foundation to optimize the network quality without a need for a new vote.
+The MAX_WITNESS_WAIT_WINDOWS_MS parameter will be initially set to 200ms, accordingly to the calculation described in appendix.
+It could be later adjusted from 100ms to 300ms by Helium Foundation to optimize the network quality without a need for a new vote.
 The purpose of this adjustement is to push hardware manufacturers to optimize their solutions in a scheduled way.
 The initial 200ms take into consideration the ECC signature and radio backhaul normal impact vs DiY.

 This means:
 1. Different hotspots receive a beacon and send the witness information to the related Oracle